 Like Finasteride, Dutasteride is a prescription drug that people can take if they’re experiencing hair loss – most commonly under the brand name Avodart.

-There have been a few studies that have compared the efficacy of both Finasteride vs Dutasteride.
+Dutasteride works in a similar way to Finasteride, as it belongs to the same group of drugs.
+There have been a few studies that have compared the efficacy of both Finasteride vs Dutasteride in promoting hair growth.
 Dutasteride has been found to increase hair count, hair width, and hair growth more effectively than Finasteride [5].

 Some men who don’t want to take traditional treatments for hair loss have started to turn to natural DHT blockers to help encourage hair growth.

-The research into these natural treatments is nowhere near as extensive as the studies that have been conducted around oral and topical treatments like Finasteride, Minoxidil, and Dutasteride.
-But some early studies have observed their effectiveness.
+The research into these natural hair loss treatments is nowhere near as extensive as the studies that have been conducted around oral and topical treatments like Finasteride, Minoxidil, and Dutasteride.
+However some early studies have observed their effectiveness at promoting hair regrowth.

 Ingredients like caffeine, rosemary oil, pumpkin seed oil, and black seed oil are all said to have some impact on DHT, and may block the processes that lead to male pattern baldness.